meimei13/erlyeditor/README.md

 # ErlyEditor

 A simple video editing tool.
 Test assignment for Erlyvideo.
-WIP.

 # Table of contents